morris/vanilla-todo/README.md

 some rigid base HTML and an idempotent, complete update function which only makes necessary changes.

-- **Idempotence** is key here, i.e. update functions may be called at any time and should always render the component correctly.
+- **Idempotence:** Update functions may be called at any time and should always render the component correctly.
-- **Completeness** is equally important, i.e. update functions should render the whole component, regardless of what triggered an update.
+- **Completeness:** Update functions should render the whole component, regardless of what triggered the update.

 In effect, this means almost all DOM manipulation is done in update functions, which greatly contributes to robustness and readability of the codebase.